Contact Call Us Book Online

 Surgical Treatment

-When surgical intervention is necessary, Dr. Bo is a highly skilled and experienced spine surgeon who specializes in a range of surgical procedures.
+When surgical intervention is necessary, Dr. Okubadejo is a highly skilled and experienced spine surgeon who specializes in a range of surgical procedures.

 We prioritize patient safety and strive for optimal results, explaining the benefits, risks, and expected outcomes of each surgical option.